leanderli/roda/documentation/Installation_Production_Environments.md

 libgcrypt11 libgraphite2-3 libnss3 libreoffice-avmedia-backend-gstreamer \
 libreoffice-pdfimport multiarch-support sysv-rc sysvinit-utils -y
 ```
-* CentOS: `TBD`

 ## Install

-[Download a RODA release](https://github.com/keeps/roda/releases) and install on your application server.
+Download a [RODA release](https://github.com/keeps/roda/releases) and install on your application server following these instructions.

 Alternatively, [download the source-code](https://github.com/keeps/roda) and compile with `mvn clean package`, the release will be at `roda-ui/roda-wui/target/roda-wui-*.war`.
+Also, check the [Developers guide](Developers_guide.md) for more information on this topic.

-To install in Apache Tomcat 8, find the webapps directory and copy the RODA WAR file there.
+To install in Apache Tomcat 8, find the `webapps` directory and copy the RODA WAR file there.
 Rename it to ROOT.war if you want it to be the default web application (also delete ROOT directory).
 Then you can start the service by running `./bin/startup.sh`.

-Check if it worked: http://localhost:8080
+Check if it worked by browsing: http://localhost:8080

 Apache Tomcat should be added as a service to the system so it can be initiated at startup, this is dependent on the selected operative system.